Sarah Sebo

 My current research explores social dynamics in human-robot interactions.
 I design social robots that can shape human-to-human interactions, enable long-term human-robot social relationships, and build a fundamental understanding of how to engineer human-like social interactions.
 My research demonstrates real impact in people's everyday lives through the design and development of robots for use in education, within collaborative teams, and in the home.
 I encourage you to learn more about my current work by visiting my lab website.

-I am currently looking for motivated undergraduate and graduate students interested in human-robot / human-AI interaction.
+I am currently looking for motivated undergraduate and graduate students interested in human-robot interaction.
 If you are interested in getting involved with my research group, click here.